umdenes100/ENES100ArduinoLibrary/README.md

 }
 ```

-The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
+Returns a `bool` to indicate if the Vision System received your request to start the mission.
 You can use this return value to make your OTV wait for affirmative communication before starting.
+   * 0 : Did not work
+   * 1 : Success
 The coordinates of your mission site are transmitted automatically when you call `begin()`.
 You can access the coordinates using

 ```arduino